Arushharsh19/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING-BY-ARUSH/README.md

 ---

-### Day 1  Inception of open-source EDA, OpenLANE and sky130 PDK
+### Day 1  Inception of open-source EDA OpenLANE and sky130 PDK

 #### How to talk to computers?